KyleWasTakenn/db-capstone-project/README.md

 In the second task, Little Lemon need you to help them to create a prepared statement called GetOrderDetail.
 This prepared statement will help to reduce the parsing time of queries.
 It will also help to secure the database from SQL injections.

-The prepared statement should accept one input argument, the CustomerID value, from a variable.
+- [x] The prepared statement should accept one input argument, the CustomerID value, from a variable.

-The statement should return the order id, the quantity and the order cost from the Orders table.
+- [x] The statement should return the order id, the quantity and the order cost from the Orders table.
+- [x] Prepared statement should return the order id, the quantity, the cost, and the item total

-Once you create the prepared statement, you can create a variable called id and assign it value of 1.
+Once you create the prepared statement, you can create a variable called id and assign it value of 1 (501 in the case of this REPO's example data)

 ## **Task 6**